emacsmirror/chronometrist/manual.md

 ## from Git

-You can get `chronometrist` from <https://tildegit.org/contrapunctus/chronometrist>
+You can get `chronometrist` from <https://tildegit.org/contrapunctus/chronometrist> or <https://codeberg.org/contrapunctus/chronometrist>

 `chronometrist` requires